JamieKaczor/regexTutorial/README.md

 ## Regex Components

-Before we get to the meat of the regex, you'll notice it begins and ends in slash characters(/).
-This is because regex is considered a literal, using a slash(/) at the beginning and at the end is one way for Javascript to create a regex object.
+Before we get to the meat of the regex, you'll notice it begins and ends in slash characters(`/`).
+This is because regex is considered a literal, using a slash(`/`) at the beginning and at the end is one way for Javascript to create a regex object.

 ### Anchors

-^ and $ are both anchors in regex.
+`^` and `$` are both anchors in regex.
 They do not match any actual characters, but instead, match a position before or after characters.
-The caret (^) corresponds to the beginning of the text, and the dollar sign ($) corresponds to the end of the text.
+The caret (`^`) corresponds to the beginning of the text, and the dollar sign (`$`) corresponds to the end of the text.
 An example of what we mean here is as follows-<br>
 `let example = 'RegularExpression';`<br>
 `console.log(/^R/.test(example));`<br>
-If you ran this bit of code you would see `true` printed to the console because R is the 1st letter after the ^ anchor in our example.
-If you were to test this using the $ anchor on a literal string make sure to position the final character before the $, not after it like we've shown in the above example, because remember, the $ anchor means the end of the text, so it would be /n$/ not /$n/ or else it will always print out `false`.
+If you ran this bit of code you would see `true` printed to the console because R is the 1st letter after the `^` anchor in our example.
+If you were to test this using the `$` anchor on a literal string make sure to position the final character before the `$`, not after it like we've shown in the above example, because remember, the `$` anchor means the end of the text, so it would be `/n$/` not `/$n/` or else it will always print out `false`.

+### Quantifiers

+Quantifiers specify how many instances of a character, group, or character class must be present in the input for a match to be found.
+Quantifiers are considered 'greedy' by default, meaning they cause the regular expression engine to match as many occurrences of particular patterns as possible.
+If we were to append our quantifier with a question mark (`?`) that would make it 'lazy', which causes matches to occur as few times as possible.
+In our example regex under 'Summary', both plus signs (`+`) and `{2,6}` are quantifiers and they're all considered greedy.
+The pluses (`+`) match the previous token between one and unlimited times, as many times as possible, giving back as needed.  `{2,6}` matches the previous token between 2 and 6 times, as many times as possible, giving back as needed.

+### Grouping Constructs

+Grouping constructs break up regular expressions into smaller, more manageable pieces as they get larger and more complicated.
+The primary way you group a section of a regex is by using parentheses (`()`).
+Each section within parentheses is known as a subexpression.
+In our example you'll notice 3 completed sets of parentheses (`()`), that means this line of code can be broken down into three subexpressions.
+Grouping constructs can also be a useful way for the user to identify what they're trying to find a match for even if they haven't previously been informed so long as they have a little knowledge of regex.
+You'll notice in between the 1st and 2nd subexpression, there's an at sign (`@`) and in between the 2nd and 3rd theres a slash (`\`) followed by a dot (`.`)